emmaerre/FinalProject2025/methodology.md

 <h3>Gap Identification and Knowledge Graph Exploration</h3>

-We began our project by exploring the [ArCo](http://wit.istc.cnr.it/arco) Knowledge Graph, focusing on the [Music Heritage](https://w3id.org/arco/ontology/arco/MusicHeritage) section.
+We began our project by exploring the <a href="http://wit.istc.cnr.it/arco" target="_blank" rel="noopener noreferrer">ArCo</a> Knowledge Graph, focusing on the [Music Heritage](https://w3id.org/arco/ontology/arco/MusicHeritage) section.
 Our goal was to identify musical instruments documented within the dataset and to investigate whether certain instruments were missing or underrepresented.

 ### Initial query - listing musical instrument